rafa-rod/pytrendseries/README.md

 The table shows time underwater as NaN, it means that the timeseries still on downtrend.

-Another important usage of `pytrendseries` is to obtain the series of drawdowns in order to calculate the drawdown at risk or maximum drawdown at risk.
+Another important usage of `pytrendseries` is to obtain the series of drawdowns or series of maximum drawdowns in order to calculate the drawdown at risk or maximum drawdown at risk.

 ```python
 import pytrendseries